Grace Dickinson | February 7, 2022, 11:38 AM CST

 And you plan to continue to expand your brand in this direction.

 Once we reopened Cúrate, it just stuck.
-We always struggled telling two separate stories – how do you tell the story of a bagel shop and a Spanish tapas restaurant in one sentence?
-So we realized this is exactly what we need to be doing, focusing on our strengths, which is connecting people to Spanish food and culture.
+We always struggled telling two separate stories.
+How do you tell the story of a bagel shop and a Spanish tapas restaurant in one sentence?
+So we realized we needed to be focusing on our strengths, which is connecting people to Spanish food and culture.
 Felix is from Spain, we go every year, and we have this deep understanding of the culture and food, and we want to share it.
 So it made a lot of sense.
-And then we started layering on additional revenue streams during the pandemic, out of necessity.
+And then we started layering on additional revenue streams during the pandemic out of necessity.

-You’ve openly talked about how you wouldn’t have survived the pandemic without receiving Restaurant Relief funding.
+You’ve openly talked about how you wouldn’t have survived the pandemic without receiving Restaurant Revitalization Funding (RRF).
 Can you talk about its role in your expansion?

 When you’re operating out of fear of going under, you’re not operating from a place of making decisions out of integrity.
 It’s hard.
 The biggest driver is not closing, and everything else falls second to that.